Nobody is Perfect

 This justice addiction stems from a bias that evil must be punished.
 It can escalate into bullying, potentially driving the victim to the point of death.

-Many things in the world cannot be judged solely on a binary axis of right or wrong.
+Many things in life cannot be judged solely on a binary axis of right or wrong.

 It is simplistic to label something as either right or wrong, or to dismiss what is not right as inherently evil.